 Iron deficiency is the most common global nutrient deficiency, and while it occurs less frequently here at home it still represents a real challenge for certain at risk groups within our population.

-Although I always champion a food first approach, there is simply no denying the fact that supplementation is often fundamental in resolving iron deficiency – especially when it presents as iron deficiency anemia or IDA.
+Although I always champion a food first approach and have helped many people improve their iron status via dietary changes, there is simply no denying the fact that supplementation is often fundamental in resolving iron deficiency – especially when it presents as iron deficiency anemia or IDA.

 In today’s article, brought to you in collaboration with FeraMAX®, I will teach you about the various stages of iron deficiency and help you to better understand which groups of people are at the highest risk of encountering it.

 FeraMAX® , for those who may be unfamiliar, is the number one doctor and pharmacist recommended supplement for iron deficiency anemia here in Canada.

 It’s a once daily dose of 150 mg vegan friendly iron and although it does not require a prescription, it is kept behind the shelf at the pharmacies across Canada and available online.

 If you’d like to learn more about FeraMAX® , please do proceed to this helpful FAQ.

 Part 1 – The Various Stages Of Iron Deficiency